DivinoAG/ForumRankBot/tasks/tasks-prd-discord-forum-bot.md

   - [x] 4.3 If the report exceeds limits, format it as an embedded message.
   - [x] 4.4 Implement logic to send the report to the originating channel or as a DM based on the `direct_message` parameter.
 - [x] 5.0 Deployment and Configuration
-  - [x] 5.1 Prepare the project for Vercel deployment (e.g., `vercel.json` if needed, ensuring environment variables are configured on Vercel).
+  - [x] 5.1 Prepare the project for deployment on a Node.js hosting provider (e.g., Railway, Render, Heroku).
-  - [x] 5.2 Document deployment steps for Vercel.
+  - [x] 5.2 Document deployment steps for the chosen hosting provider.
   - [x] 5.3 Add error handling and logging for production environment.
   - [x] 5.4 Implement basic unit tests for core functionalities (e.g., reaction counting, report formatting, command parsing).
 - [x] 6.0 Documentation